ihh/bracery/README.md

    - some Tracery modifier syntax works, e.g. `#symbol_name.capitalize#` instead of `&cap{#symbol_name#}`
    - the syntax `[name=>value1|value2|value3|...]` is shorthand for `^name={&quote{[value1|value2|value3|...]}` and ensures that every occurrence of `#name#` (or `&eval{^name}`) will be expanded from an independently-sampled one of the values
       - note that a similar effect could be achieved with a Tracery symbol file of the form `{"name":["value1","value2","value3",...]}`; this would also ensure that every occurrence of `$name` would be expanded

+Most/all of these features are exercised in the file [test/basic.js](test/basic.js).

 ## Plain text symbol definitions